KathyReid/sensebreast/README.md

 _NOTE: You will not have network access yet, that's the next step._

+##### Set the localisation for your preferred keyboard layout

+By default, the RPi ships with the `en-GB` keyboard layout, which has several different key settings, like the `@` symbol and `#` symbol aren't where they are on an Australian keyboard.
+To set localisation options, type `sudo raspi-config` at the command line, then choose `4 - Localisation option`.
+If you're Australian, choose `en-AU`, then set this as the default `LOCALE`.
+Then, set the keyboard layout to `English-Australian` by typing `sudo raspi-config`, then choosing `4 - Localisation options` then `I3 Change Keyboard Layout`.

+This will make you life easier when manually typing configurations.

 ##### Connect to a network with internet access

 _NOTE: This is the hardest step in hardware setup.
 Do not underestimate how difficult this step is.
 Here be dragons._